Atlanta Burns Club Visit 2009

 Events

-1. Our 2023 AGM was held on Tuesday 11th April 2023 at Inverness Golf Club.
-One of the main items of business was the election of office bearers.
+1. Our 2026 AGM is being held on Tuesday 19th May 2026 at Inverness Golf Club.
+One of the main items of business will be the election of office bearers.

-3. Our 2024 Anniversary Supper will be held once again at Inverness Golf Club on Friday 26th January.
-Watch this space for more details.
+2. Our 2026 Anniversary Supper was held at Inverness Golf Club on Friday 23rd January.

 Meet our Officers